jschueller/otlhs/python/doc/user_manual/reference.rst

 Reference
 ---------
-This contains a detailled description of the algorithms
+This contains a detailled description of the algorithms.

 Optimal LHS design
 ^^^^^^^^^^^^^^^^^^